defold/defold-pbr/defold-pbr/README.md

 end
 ```

-4) For the environments to load, you need to add the path to where to find them under project -> custom resources!

-5) The light calculations in the shader requires that the camera position is updated whenever the camera has moved.
+4) The light calculations in the shader requires that the camera position is updated whenever the camera has moved.
+To make sure it's always updated, put this somewhere in a script (make sure the ID is correct):
 ```lua
 function update(self)
 	PBR.set_camera_world(go.get_world_position("/camera"))